Agegraphic dark energy from entropy of the anti-de Sitter black hole: Introduction

-The paper is organized as follows: In Section II, we present the model of ADEADS model.
-In Section III, we analyze the evolution of universe in ADEADS model.
-In Section IV, we examine the Hubble diagram in ADEADS model.
-In Section V, we discuss the dynamical behavior of ADEADS model.
-In Section VI, we adopt statefinder pairs to distinguish ADEADS model from the standard $\Lambda$CDM model.
-Finally, our main conclusions are presented in Section VII.
+This paper is structured as follows: Section~\ref{sec:2} introduces the ADEADS model, and Section~\ref{sec:3} constrains its parameters.
+Section~\ref{sec:4} analyzes the universe's evolution within this framework, while Section~\ref{sec:5} examines the corresponding Hubble diagram.
+Section~\ref{sec:6} discusses the model's dynamical behavior, and Section~\ref{sec:7} employs statefinder diagnostics to distinguish ADEADS from $\Lambda$CDM.
+Finally, Section~\ref{sec:8} summarizes our main conclusions.